-Following the LGNSW Annual Conference, LGNSW will review the resolutions and identify key areas of focus to guide LGNSW's advocacy for the coming year.
+Following the LGNSW Annual Conference, LGNSW will review the resolutions and identify key areas of focus to guide LGNSW's advocacy.
 These areas of focus are also informed by member feedback, the LGNSW strategic plan, position statements, emerging issues, and Board input.

-LGNSW's Advocacy Priorities for the following year are then submitted for endorsement by the LGNSW Board, and communication to members via email.
+LGNSW's Advocacy Priorities for the following year are then submitted for endorsement by the LGNSW Board.